CitadelOnTheMove/converter-php-lib/README.md

 Citadel PHP converter lib aims to facilitate the use of the Citadel-JSON format by providing the basic PHP structure that allows :
 * Using it as an on-the-fly CSV to Citadel-JSON converter for your mobile applications
 * Embedding it into other opensource products, such as CMS or Data stores, to provides natively Citadel-JSON files
+* Also use geoJSON or osmJSON data source formats
+* Enable to export converted data to geoJSON, in addition to Citadel JSON
+* Provide configurable data caching - this feature aims to both reduce access time to converted dataset, by retrieving and converting dataset on a regular basis, but not on every access.

-This is rather a developper or tech-friendly tool.
+This tool is designed to be used by developper or tech-friendly people wishing to enable live data sources to Citadel AGT and mobile templates.

 Description
 ===========

-The current library facilitates the conversion of static flat CSV files to Citadel-JSON files that can be used directly into the Citadel mobile application templates.
+The current library facilitates the conversion of static flat CSV files (and also geoJSON and osmJSON) to Citadel-JSON files that can be used directly into the Citadel mobile application templates.

 Usage